AngelSanchezT/adventjs/2023/challenge-05/README.md

 # Challenge #5: 🛷 Santa's CyberTruck

+$${\color{orange}Medium}$$

 >_Visit: [Challenge #5: 🛷 Santa's CyberTruck](https://adventjs.dev/challenges/2023/5)_

 Santa 🎅 is testing his new electric sled, the CyberReindeer, on a North Pole road.
 The road is represented by a string of characters, where:

 - `.` = Road
 - `S` = Santa's Sled